arklumpus/VectSharp/docs/triangulation.md

 page.SaveAsSVG("Triangulation.svg");
 {% endhighlight %}

 The following example uses triangulation together with some basic physics to create an "explosion" effect.
-VectSharp.Raster.ImageSharp and the [ImageSharp library](https://github.com/SixLabors/ImageSharp) are used to create an animated gif with the explosion.
+The VectSharp animation features are used to draw create the explosion animation, which is then saved as an animated GIF using VectSharp.Raster.ImageSharp (you could also create an animated SVG or PNG).

 You could obtain a more sofisticated animation by improving the physics engine (e.g. by allowing each triangle to rotate), but this is overkill for this example.